 Bishop James Ussher was a church leader in Ireland in the 1600's, prolific scholar and author of The Annals of the World.
 Using Bible genealogies, he calculated that Adam was born in the year 4004 BC.
 This date has been widely quoted and generally accepted ever since.

-Over the last 400 years, hundreds of other historians and theologians have drawn the family tree from their own study of scripture, and most come to the same conclusion, as diagrammed above: Adam lived about 4000 BC.
+Over the last 400 years, hundreds of other theologians, historians and scholars have drawn the family tree from their own study of scripture, and most come to the same conclusion, as diagrammed above: Adam lived about 4000 BC.

 Many Christians who believe that Adam was the first human on earth know that dating the first human to 4000 BC is out of synch with everything we now know about the world.
-Usually, they just shrug off the conflict by saying, without evidence, that there are gaps in the Bible genealogy.
+Usually, they just shrug off the conflict by saying, without sufficient evidence or logic, that 'there are gaps in the Bible genealogies.'

 But there are big problems with the gap theory: